Webdev-DavidM/GetGroundProject/README.md

 # GetGround Project

 This project was a take home project as part of a recruitment process.
+Please note in my opinion Redux is overkill for this task but it was requested so I have obliged.

 # Image